 From time to time, in the normal course of our operations, we may be a party to litigation and other dispute matters and claims.
-The Company is currently not party to any litigation, dispute matters or claims.
 Litigation can be expensive and disruptive to normal business operations.
 Moreover, the results of complex legal proceedings are difficult to predict.
 An unfavorable outcome to any legal matter, if material, could have a materially adverse effect on our operations or our financial position, liquidity or results of operations.
+As of September 30, 2017, there were no pending or threatened lawsuits or claims that could reasonably be expected to have a material effect on the Company's financial position or results of operations, but the Company has subsequently filed a petition commencing arbitration as described in Note 8.
+Subsequent Events - Pending Series E Preferred Stock Financing and Filing for Arbitration